A Poset Structure on the Alternating Group Generated by 3-Cycles: Hurwitz Action

 \begin{proposition} For $N\geq 3$ and $x\in\Alt_{N}$, we have $x\in\Alto_{N}$ if and only if $\Braid_{\la(x)}$ acts transitively on $\red_{\bth}(x)$. \end{proposition}

 We start with the direct implication: if $x\in\Alto_{N}$, then the Hurwitz action is transitive on $\red_{\bth}(x)$.

 \begin{proof}[Proof of Proposition \ref{prop:hurwitz_transitive} ($\Rightarrow$)] We reason by induction on $\la(x)$.
-The result is trivial when $x$ is the identity, so we assume that $\la(x)>0$ and that the proposition holds for any elements of $\Alto_{N}$ with length smaller than $\la(x)$.
+The result is trivial when $x$ is the identity, so we assume that $\la(x)>0$ and that the claim holds for all elements of $\Alto_{N}$ with length smaller than $\la(x)$.